EMT vs. Paramedic: What’s the Difference?

 3. Become a national registered EMT.
 Once you’ve completed your training, you can take the National Registry of Emergency Medical Technicians (NREMT) exam, which consists of both a written and psychomotor exam.
 Those who pass become nationally registered and receive an EMT certificate.

 4. Get licensed.
-Like other medical professionals, EMTs must be licensed by the states in which they practice.
+Like other medical professionals, EMTs must gain state licensure in the states in which they practice.
 The exact requirements will vary from state to state, though, so make sure to check with your state’s EMT requirements first.

 How to become a paramedic